gingerhome/gingee/docs/CONTRIBUTING.md

 ## How Can I Contribute?

-There are many ways to contribute to GingerJS, and all are valuable.
+There are many ways to contribute to Gingee, and all are valuable.

 *   **Reporting Bugs:** If you find a bug, please open an issue on our GitHub repository.
 Provide a clear title, a detailed description of the bug, steps to reproduce it, and what you expected to happen versus what actually happened.
 *   **Suggesting Enhancements:** Have an idea for a new module or a feature enhancement?
 We'd love to hear it!
-Open an issue with a clear title and a detailed proposal explaining the feature and why it would be a valuable addition to GingerJS.
+Open an issue with a clear title and a detailed proposal explaining the feature and why it would be a valuable addition to Gingee.
 *   **Improving Documentation:** Great documentation is the key to a great project.
 If you find a typo, a confusing explanation, or feel a section is missing, please don't hesitate to open an issue or a Pull Request.

-## Submitting a Pull Request (The GingerJS Way)
+## Submitting a Pull Request (The Gingee Way)

 We have a unique development process called **Dialog-Driven Development**, which embraces collaboration with AI.
 While you are free to write code entirely by hand, we encourage and have a process for contributions made with a GenAI partner.